Plan International Slavery and Human Trafficking Statement

 As part of our commitment to identifying and mitigating risk we undertake partner due diligence before we partner with another organisation to help carry out our work.

 We have sought assurance from PII that they have policies and procedures in place to oversee their procurement of goods and services, and that they are committed to ongoing risk assessment of their supply chains regarding modern slavery, and have measures in place to address any concerns that may arise.

 Our policies in areas potentially impacted by modern slavery – including our recruitment and procurement policies make sure that they address any concerns that may arise regarding modern slavery.

 Our Donor Acceptance Policy has detailed ethical screening procedures regarding our decision to accept or refuse donations.
 These include a commitment that we will only accept donations if we believe that the donor’s activities are not harmful, in particular to the children and vulnerable people with whom we work, in line with the Organisation for Economic Co-operation and Development’s Do No Harm principles.

-In summary, we are committed to continuing our work to review and monitor our policies, procedures, agreements and training, and to doing all that we can to make sure that contributing to modern slavery has no place in Plan International UK.
+In summary, we are committed to continuing our work to review and monitor our policies, procedures, agreements, and training, and to doing all that we can to make sure that contributing to modern slavery has no place in Plan International UK.

-Plan International UK
+Chair, Plan International UK